ka-architect/aws-solutions-architect-associate/topics/data/migration/README.md

 # AWS Data Sync
 - Agent that runs on prem/other cloud to replicate data to AWS over network
 - No agent needed if AWS to AWS transfer
-- Can sync to all storage classes of S3, EFS, and FSx (but not EBS)
+- Can sync to all storage classes of S3 including Glacier, EFS, and FSx (but not EBS)
 - Requires high network capacity otherwise use snowball
 - Its not continous so it needs to be scheduled (hourly, daily, monthly)